jorisrietveld/NHLStenden_Project_PortfolioCMS/documentation/DatabaseSturctue.md

 lastIpAddress :closed_lock_with_key: _The last ip address the user used to login_<br>
 firstName :closed_lock_with_key: _The encrypted first name of the user_<br>
 lastName :closed_lock_with_key: _The encrypted last name of the user_<br>
+isAdmin _The boolean that decides if an user is of the type admin._<br>
 active _Veld om gebruikter op inactief te zetten_<br>

 ### Student